-Students perfect the basics of good social dance so they can excel in any dance situation.
-They learn advanced patterns in fox trot, waltz, swing, cha-cha, rumba, polka and hustle.
-They are introduced to tango, mambo and samba.
-It is designed for those who have previous ballroom dance experience.
+Students will perfect the basics of ballroom dance.
+They will learn advanced patterns in waltz, foxtrot, cha-cha, lindy-hop, swing, samba and hustle.
+Other dances may be introduced at teacher's discretion.
+This course is designed for those who have previous ballroom dance experience.